-- 1. University employees engaged in sponsored programs are considered employees of the Sponsored Program Administrator (SPA) with regard to work performed in furtherance of each sponsored program - 2.
-The SPA shall be responsible for the assignment, evaluation, and termination of sponsored program employees and for other employer obligations associated with the performance and payment under the sponsored program, all in accordance with campus policy for the administration of contracts and grants.
-This applies regardless of whether the employee is being paid directly by the university or auxiliary or whether the university is being reimbursed by the auxiliary for agreeing to reassign an employee from selected university duties in order to work on the contract or grant.
+University employees engaged in sponsored programs are considered employees of the SPA with regard to work performed in furtherance of each sponsored program

+Deleted: Sponsored Program Administrator (

+- 2. The SPA shall be responsible for the assignment, evaluation, and termination of sponsored program employees and for other employer obligations associated with the performance and payment under the sponsored program, all in accordance with campus policy for the administration of contracts and grants.
+This applies regardless of whether the employee is being paid directly by the university or auxiliary or whether the university is being reimbursed by the auxiliary for agreeing to reassign an employee from selected university duties in order to work on the contract or grant. - 3.
+All employees working on grants and contracts are subject to all university policies. - 4.
+PIs, consultants, or project staff members shall not be hired on any project until the terms and conditions of employment, particularly salary, have been computed, agreed to, and confirmed in writing between individuals and the University administration and the SPA.